 Using Alps to set aspirational targets with students

-The ethos driving an Alps culture in schools and colleges is to encourage staff and students to be aspirational.
+The ethos of driving an Alps culture in schools and colleges begins by encouraging staff and students to be aspirational.
 This starts in September in the setting of targets, or Minimum Expected Grades (MEGs) and with Alps, this means basing all targets on the progress made by students in the top 25% of schools and colleges nationally.

 How do I generate Alps MEGs?

 Target setting software is incorporated into Connect Data for both Key Stages and all qualification types.
 Once you have submitted student and subject details into Connect Data, it will automatically generate your MEGs.
 These are available in the MEG Reports area of your Connect homepage, and you can export them to excel of to a PDF.

 The points below give a quick overview of the methodology we adopt to generate your MEGs – more details are available in the Alps Guide, also on the Connect homepage.